ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 ![](https://github.com/ravisantoshgudimetla/kube-CaB/blob/master/Kube-CaB%20Arch.png)

 ### Flow
-Kubernetes scheduler has the concept of scheduler extender and it sends the request to HTTP server before binding a pod to node if extender is enabled.
-The request sent to HTTP server includes pod and nodelist that are filtered till now.
+- Kubernetes scheduler has the concept of scheduler extender and it sends the request to HTTP server before binding a pod to node if extender is enabled.
+The request sent to HTTP server includes pod and nodelist that are filtered.
+- The extender has a filter function which further filters the nodes from list.
+The filtering is based on computation algorithm.
+The computation algorithm as of now is an optimization function which has a goal of reducing the cost.
+The cost is sum of CPU utilization value and cost of node is cluster.
+- Once the filtering happens, the HTTP server responds back with node which has the least cost.

 ## Build and Run